The Academic Year

 - Four (4) semester credits earned in a course designated as meeting the Internationalism requirement.

-- Four (4) semester credits earned in a course designated as meeting the U.S. Multiculturalism requirement.
+- Four (4) semester credits earned in a course designated as meeting the United States Identities and Differences requirement.

-- Proficiency in a second language equivalent to four (4) semesters of college study.
+- Proficiency in a second language equivalent to four (4) semesters of college instruction in a single language.

 - Approved major plan filed and completed.